mussiedbi/DallasDBI/README.md

 Commit messages should be concise and informative.
 A good rule of thumb is the [50/72 rule](https://www.midori-global.com/blog/2018/04/02/git-50-72-rule), whereby the first line of the commit message is a short, 50 character summary of changes, optionally followed by any number of 72-character lines providing additional context.

-For more information, refer to [How to Write a Git Commit Message](https://cbea.ms/git-commit/) and [Effective Git Commits in Data Science](https://ericmjl.github.io/essays-on-data-science/workflow/effective-commit-messages/)
+For more guidance on writing commit messages, refer to [How to Write a Git Commit Message](https://cbea.ms/git-commit/) and [Effective Git Commits in Data Science](https://ericmjl.github.io/essays-on-data-science/workflow/effective-commit-messages/).